5+1 Barcelona art museums you shouldn’t miss

 Can Framis – Fundació Vilacasas.
 Can Framis was also a factory in the 1800s.
 After years of inactivity, the Fundació Vilacasas decided to refurbish the old building and turn it into a new Contemporary Art Museum.
 There’s a space for temporary exhibits, but unlike the European Museum of Modern Art in the Born district, there’s a permanent collection of 300 Catalan artists’ works from the 60’s to nowadays.

-But wait!
+AND BONUS!
 What about the MACBA? is it worth it?

 MACBA.
 The Barcelona Museum of Contemporary Art was built by Richard Meyer in the heart of the Raval district and was called to be the leader of the contemporary art museums in Barcelona.
 Unfortunately… Barcelona is not New York.
 Only one floor of this museum is dedicated to their permanent collection, where rather than displaying the most renowned Spanish contemporary artists they prefer to focus on less well known young artists that are often difficult to relate to.
 The other two floors are used for temporary exhibits, what means your visit experience will strongly rely on what’s on at the moment.
 But again, they aren’t often big hits and they tend to focus in the kind of contemporary art that praises ugliness and suffering for the sake of “social conscientiousness”, rather than inspiring art seeking beauty.
 This is why I often leave this museum feeling worst than when I entered it… 🙁 For contemporary art museums in Barcelona, we recommend instead the Fundació Tàpies and the Fran Daurel Museum in the Spanish Village.